2027 Cricket World Cup qualification: Qualifying tournaments

-2027 Cricket World Cup Qualifier Play-off
+2026 Cricket World Cup Qualifier Play-off

-Eight teams will take part in the l play-off: the bottom four teams from the League 2 along with the top two teams each in Groups A and B of the Challenge League.
+Eight teams will take part in the play-off: the bottom four teams from the 2024–2026 Cricket World Cup League 2 along with the top two teams each in Groups A and B of the 2024–2026 Cricket World Cup Challenge League.
 The top four teams from this tournament progress to the Qualifier.
+Tentative Dates for the tournament are 1-22 December 2026.
+All matches will be official One Day Internationals.